AnthonyAndroulakis/readmat/README.md

 - Output: list of options

 # How structs are loaded:
 The load function loads your MATLAB structure as an object in Python.
 What does this mean?
-Basically, the method of exploring the depths of your struct in Python is similar to what you'd do in python.
+Basically, the method of exploring the depths of your struct in Python is similar to what you'd do in MatLab.
 Pretty neat examples below:

 | MATLAB        | Python        |
 | :-------------: |:-------------:|